kumi-minh-nguyen/nginx-kic-nap5/README.md

 ### Summary
 This repository provides guidance to set up Nginx Plus Ingress Controller with NGINX App Protect WAF v5.
+For testing purpose, two sample policies are defined here:
+- WAF policy for SQL Injection with custom pattern
+- Rate Limiting for a particular service endpoint

 References: